ajaykumar97/react-native-template/Readme.md

 Assuming you have all the requirements installed, you can setup and run the project by running:

 - `react-native run-android` to run the Android application (remember to start a simulator or connect an Android phone)
-- `react-native run-ios` to run the iOS application (remember to start a simulator or connect an iPhone phone)
+- `react-native run-ios` or open `Boilerplate.xcworkspace` from `ios` folder to run the iOS application (remember to start a simulator or connect an iPhone)

 ## Android notes: